jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 Following the project's aim of giving callbacks as early as possible, sometimes useful work can be done when a node is known to exist but before we have the contents of the node.
-A design follows in which each node found in the JSON document can potentially trigger notifications at two stages: when it is first addressed and when it is complete.
+Under Oboe each node found in the JSON document can potentially trigger notifications at two stages: when it is first addressed and when it is complete.
 The API facilitates this by providing a `path` event following much the same